mjlab.actuator#

 - apply_controls(data: EntityData) None[source]#

-Write builtin actuator controls directly to simulation data.
+Write builtin actuator controls to simulation data.

-- __init__(_index_groups: dict[tuple[type[BuiltinMotorActuator | BuiltinMuscleActuator | BuiltinPositionActuator | BuiltinVelocityActuator], TransmissionType], tuple[Tensor, Tensor]]) None#
+- __init__(_index_groups: dict[tuple[type[BuiltinMotorActuator | BuiltinMuscleActuator | BuiltinPositionActuator | BuiltinVelocityActuator], TransmissionType], tuple[Tensor, Tensor]], _delayed_groups: list[_FusedDelayGroup]) None#

 - class mjlab.actuator.BuiltinMotorActuator[source]#